Book submissions closed until September 2022.

 Tell Us Your Story

-So pitch us your story headed up by a female-identifying person, or disabled, LGBTQIA, neurodiverse, black, Asian, and Indigenous people — in short, tell us tales of people who as much as anyone can and do have adventures, romance, joy, and sorrow.
-Maybe your protagonists are two robots and a human, a black disabled person and a pansexual ghost, a trans white woman and a straight Indigenous man.
-Whomever they are we want to know their story but know this—it must be one about hope.
+That means we'd love to see your story headed up by a female-identifying person, or disabled, LGBTQIA, neurodiverse, minority, or ethnic person — in short, tell us tales of people who as much as anyone can and do have adventures, romance, joy, and sorrow.
+Maybe your protagonists are two robots and a Deaf human, a Black disabled person and a pansexual ghost, a trans white woman and an ancient Indigenous deity.
+Whomever they are we want to know their story but know this – it must be one about hope.
 What are we not looking for?
-Horror/rape, hard sci-fi, sword & sorcery, or traditional romance.
+Horror/rape, hard sci-fi, traditional fantasy, or traditional romance.

 Send us your best ideas.
 Make us want to publish your work.
 You can do that three ways.

 Bring us your crazy-unique-wonderful way of telling a story.
 IP's books are inclusive stories vibrant and unique with your wit and talent.
 Don't write stuffy, write fantastic.